nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_02.md

 ### 🟠 this position: `(0, 0)`,  would be the position on the display surface from here:

-- I will add more details in the next phase

 ```python
 display_surface = pygame.display.set_mode((WINDOW_WIDTH, WINDOW_HEIGHT))